-Subject to acceleration of vesting in accordance with the named executive officers' employment agreement, all options granted in 2008 for Drs.
-Iversen and O'Hanley and Messrs.
-Timmins and Webber become exercisable starting twelve months after the grant date, with one-third of the options becoming exercisable at that time with an additional one-third of the options becoming exercisable on the second and third anniversary dates of the option grant, respectively.
-All options granted in 2008 for Mr. Forrest become exercisable starting one month after the grant date, with one-twelfth of the options becoming exercisable each month thereafter.
-Mr. Webber's options expired on December 30, 2008, due to the termination of his employment.
-Mr. Timmins's options became fully vested and exercisable on September 18, 2008, the date of his termination of employment.
-Mr. Timmins's options expire on the earlier of their original expiration date or March 18, 2010.
+(1) Subject to acceleration of vesting in accordance with the named executive officers' employment agreement, all options granted in 2009 for Drs.
+Hudson, Iversen and Shrewsbury and Messrs.
+Boyle and Medeiros become exercisable starting twelve months after the grant date, with one-third of the options becoming exercisable at that time with an additional one-third of the options becoming exercisable on the second and third anniversary dates of the option grant, respectively.
+Effective April 20, 2010, Dr. Hudson resigned at the request of the Board of Directors, which resignation is being treated as a termination without Cause (as defined in the Employment Agreement).
+Accordingly, effective April 20, 2010, all of Dr. Hudson's options became fully vested and exercisable until October 20, 2010.